gcristian/minka/README.md

 **You better be prepared :)**

-## What it is not Minka
+## What Minka is not for:

-- you cannot build something like ElasticSearch within Minka, but you could write similar interactions at a less stressing level.
+- build something like ElasticSearch within Minka, althouth we can handle similar interactions at a less stressing level.
+- handle realtime streams consumption as you would with a queue or a stream , there're some [transporting issues ahead](https://github.com/gcristian/minka/issues/3) yet to be coded.
-- you shouldnt balance web-application requests like you would with nGinx, nothing to do with that
+- balance web-application requests like you would with nGinx, nothing to do with that
 - run MapReduce jobs?, use Hadoop for that.

-- you read or you know there other tools like this already, may be, the ones I evaluated were to huge and overkilling or too insufficient.
+## Comparison with other frameworks and platforms:

+-

 Minka does not necessary fit a big-data environment, it's more to distribution and balancing like ZK is to coordination, a tool, not a platform.